Kalahari Copper Belt - Klein Aub, Witvlei, Dordabis, Oamites

 • Basement is composed of Palaeoproterozoic reworked Archaean gneisses of the Angola Shield, to the north, which includes the 18 000 km2 Kunene Anorthosite Complex, consisting of several distinct anorthosite and leucotroctolite intrusions, the earliest of which is dated at ~1363 Ma.
 The complex intrudes a sequence of Neoarchean to Palaeoproterozoic granite-gneiss basement rocks and Palaeo- to Mesoproterozoic supracrustal rocks which include 1810 Ma mafic granulites with metamorphic ages of 1520 to 1450 Ma, para- and orthogneiss as well as upper amphibolite facies 1334±21 Ma metasedimentary and volcanic rocks.

 • Palaeoproterozoic to Mesoproterozoic rocks of the Rehoboth Terrane underlie the Damaran sequence to the south.
 The Rehoboth sequence has a possible Archaean foundation, and is generally poorly deformed.
-It commences with the Rehoboth Magmatic Arc, composed of up to 15 000 m of felsic and andesitic volcanics with intercalated quartzite, phyllites and conglomerates.
+It commences with the Rehoboth Magmatic Arc, composed of as much as 5000 to 15 000 m of felsic and andesitic volcanics with intercalated quartzite, phyllites and conglomerates.
 The basal Elim Formation is largely composed of metabasaltic rocks, with an age of 1870±6 Ma.
-Overlying volcanic rocks include 1769±6 Ma andesites and 1753±6 Ma meta-rhyolites metarhyolites (Van Schijndel et al., 2014).
+Overlying volcanic rocks include 1769±6 Ma andesites and 1753±6 Ma meta-rhyolites (Van Schijndel et al., 2014).
+Note however that Van Niekerk (2009) regard the Elim Formation as part of the uppermost Transvaal Supergroup, which also underlies the Kheis Supergroup to the SE.

 The overlying Mesoproterozoic Sinclair Sequence is composed of four cycles of rift facies clastic sedimentation (sandstones and shales) and bimodal volcanism, and forms an arcuate chain rimming the northwestern margin of the Kalahari Craton, and contains numerous vein type copper-lead-zinc and gold occurrences.
 The youngest unit comprises 750 m of younger quartzites and slates overlying acid lavas and pyroclastics dated at 1050 to 1100 Ma, which unconformably overlie 1250 to 1050 Ma aged granitic rocks.
 The upper Sinclair underlies or may be equivalent to the Dordabis (or Tsumis) Group.